Welcome to the Reading Muhlenberg Career and Technology Center’s School Counseling website!

 Here’s how it works:

-Click on the image below to access the Safe2Say website:
+Click HERE to access the Safe2Say website.

 Scholarship Opportunities